Project Timeline Variance

 For Asana users, tracking variance across projects reveals organisational planning maturity.
 Teams that consistently reduce variance demonstrate improving predictability, which is a hallmark of operational excellence.

-Understand and act on project timeline variance with KPI Tree
+Understand and act on Project Timeline Variance with KPI Tree

 KPI Tree calculates timeline variance from Asana project date fields in your warehouse.
 Position this as a key output metric in your delivery predictability tree, with task cycle time and dependency metrics as inputs.